 Everybody remembers the days when Yellow Pages was the place to get all business information you needed.
 You wanted a service or product, didn’t know where to get it, you looked into the Yellow Pages.
 However, times have changed dramatically. (more…)

 On December 1 Ryan Seacrest, Lady Gaga, Serena Williams and Justin Timberlake will stop tweeting and posting on facebook.
 Videos of their deaths will be posted online where people will be able to see them in their coffins.
 All of this has been organized by Alicia Keys and will not stop until $1 million dollars is raised. (more…)

 Twitter had a “big” press conference yesterday evening.
 They sent out invitations with little explanation of what was about to be revealed.
 The invitees felt the excitement in the air, the secret was filling the room and the Twitter employees giddily smiled, barely containing the secret.

+Every day I see the web grow, become more important and transcendent.
 The internet has come from being a toy for little geeks like me hidden in a basement to an everyday tool for everyone.
-Bolggers get press passes and Canada’s Prime Minister does a YouTube response to the Speech to the Throne with questions from the public.
+From its humble origins, to what it is becoming today, the road has been long, but really fast compared to any other medium.

 Have you noticed the new über-cool fading effect in the Google’s home page?

 Yes, indeed!
 Google’s new home page has a fading effect after you move your mouse cursor on the screen.